gemst1/gemst1.github.io/_posts/2018-02-10-OpenaiGym-mujoco-py.markdown

 ```

 #### 3. Regist Environment to mujoco_env in the gym
 After building the environment python file, we need to register this environment to the gym.
-First, to regist to the gym, we need to regist the environment to mujoco_env by modifying '~your path to/gym/gym/envs/mujoco/__ init__.py'
+First, to regist to the gym, we need to regist the environment to mujoco_env by modifying `~your path to/gym/gym/envs/mujoco/__ init__.py`
-Add your environment end of the '__ init__.py' as below.
+Add your environment end of the `__init__.py` as below.

 ```python
 from gym.envs.mujoco.hand import HandEnv
 ```

 #### 4. Regist Environment to the gym
 Finally, we can regist our environment to the gym framework.
-To do that, we need to modify file '~your path to/gym/gym/envs/__ init__.py'.
+To do that, we need to modify file `~your path to/gym/gym/envs/__ init__.py`.
 Open the file then you can find Mujoco section.
 At the end of the Mujoco section add some lines as below to regist your environment.

 ```python
 register(